WordPress hooks simplify developers integrating their code with the WordPress core, themes, and plugins. There are two types of hooks in WordPress:

 Use of Hooks in WordPress

-Hooks are used to automate a function’s execution.
-Using this technique, a theme/plugin can also be altered, expanded, or limited.
+Hooks are used to automating a function’s execution.
+Using this technique, a theme/plugin can be altered, expanded, or limited.

 Below is an example of a WordPress hook:

 Hooks are frequently used to create application plugin components.
 Content management systems like WordPress, e-commerce sites and intranets use it.

 The WordPress plugin allows you to add an action hook by enabling its add action () method.